-The educational and training institution (ETI) not exempted from the 85/15 rule will submit the 85/15 report as scheduled to the Education Liaison Representative (ELR) of jurisdiction.
+The educational and training institution (ETI) not exempted from the 85/15 rule will submit the 85/15 report as scheduled to the Department of Veterans Affairs (VA).

 The 85 percent rule falls under the jurisdiction of the ELR, so an 85/15 suspension is not the same as a program suspension.